phschon/ultrabot/README.md

 # UltraBot - yet another discord bot

 A simple, extensible and lightweight discord bot written in Python.
-Control the bot using `!<command>` or `!help <command>` from any discord server's channel the bot is connected to or sending a private message.
+Control the bot using `!<command>`, `!help <command>` or `!list` from any discord server's channel the bot is connected to or sending a private message.

 ## Plugins